-- I. The names of students in the top quartile of the class are provided to the AOA selection committee by the Associate Dean for Student Affairs, in collaboration as needed with the officers of AOA (president, vice president, secretary, councilor), in alphabetical (not ranked) order.
+- 1. The names of students in the top quartile of the class are provided to the AOA selection committee by the Associate Dean for Student Affairs, in collaboration as needed with the officers of AOA (president, vice president, secretary, councilor), in alphabetical (not ranked) order.
 The ranking list is then disposed of and not used for any other purpose. - 2.
-The AOA selection committee, which is made up of current members of AOA from the faculty and house staff, is provided with information about each eligible student's background and participation in extracurricular activities such as research, community service, leadership and medical school student and faculty activities, through a holistic review of achievement, aligned with the principles of Alpha Omega Alpha to "Be Worth to Serve the Suffering".
-Per Alpha Omega Alpha, members are selected as follows: - "For medical students, the Dean of the School of Medicine or his/her designee identifies a pool of candidates who approximate in number the upper quartile of the class expected to graduate, and who have excelled in the criteria for nomination to A Ω A membership-scholastic achievement, professionalism, leadership, community service, and research.
-Scholastic achievement refers to the qualities of becoming, and being, an excellent doctor-trustworthiness, character, caring, knowledge, skills, demeanor, proficiency of the doctor-patient relationship, promise of future leadership, decision-making, compassion, empathy, altruism, values of the profession, teamwork, life-long learning, and servant leadership." - 3.
-Election of new members is accomplished by vote of the AOA selection committee, after careful review based on this information and personal knowledge.
+The AOA selection committee, which is made up of current members of AOA from the faculty and house staff, is provided with information about each eligible student's background and participation in extracurricular activities such as research, community service, leadership and medical school student and faculty activities, through a holistic review of achievement, aligned with the principles of Alpha Omega Alpha to "Be Worthy to Serve the Suffering."
+Per Alpha Omega Alpha, members are selected as follows:

+"For medical students, the Dean of the T.H.
+Chan School of Medicine or his/her designee identifies a pool of candidates who approximate in number the upper quartile of the class expected to graduate, and who have excelled in the criteria for nomination to $A\Omega A$ membership-scholastic achievement, professionalism, leadership, community service, and research.
+Scholastic achievement refers to the qualities of becoming, and being, an excellent doctor-trustworthiness, character, caring, knowledge, skills, demeanor, proficiency of the doctor-patient relationship, promise of future leadership, decision-making, compassion, empathy, altruism, values of the profession, teamwork, life-long learning, and servant leadership."

+3. Election of new members is accomplished by vote of the AOA selection committee, after careful review based on this information and personal knowledge.
-D. The process of Alumni, Faculty and House-Staff election to AOA

-Up to three alumni members may be chosen by ballot from a list of UMass graduates who have graduated at least 10 years previously, have made significant contributions to medicine, science and/or the community, and have been nominated by AOA members.
-Up to three Faculty members may be also chosen by ballot from among those nominated by AOA members; and up to four house staff members may be chosen from those nominated by UMass program directors.
+D. The process of Alumni, Faculty and House-Staff election to AOA the community, and have been nominated by AOA members.
+Up to three Faculty members may be also chosen by ballot from among those nominated by AOA members; and up to four house staff members may be chosen from those nominated by UMass Chan program directors.